piku235/JungiThemeBundle/Resources/doc/theme-tags.md

 [Show the interface](https://github.com/piku235/JungiThemeBundle/tree/master/Tag/Registry/TagRegistryInterface.php)

-The tag registry is a place where you can obtain a path to the class of tag by passing tag name.
-The main goal of the tag registry is an ability about registering new tags.
-Thanks to that theme mapping loaders are able to not only use the built-in tags, but additionally to use the tags created e.g. by you (:
+A tag registry is a place where you can obtain the path to the class of tag by passing tag name.
+The main goal of a tag registry is an ability about registering new tags.
+Thanks to that theme mapping loaders are able to not only use the built-in tags, but additionally to use tags created e.g. by you :)

 ### How to register a new tag?

 The registration can be done from the symfony services which is very comfortable.
 The only thing you have to do is to define a service with the tag `jungi.tag_provider`.
-As a service class you will use the parameter `jungi.theme.tag.registry.provider.class` which by default points to the class `Jungi\Bundle\ThemeBundle\Tag\Registry\TagProvider`.
-The tag provider only provides tags to a tag registry and nothing more.
+As a service class you can use the parameter `jungi.theme.tag.registry.provider.class` which by default points to the `Jungi\Bundle\ThemeBundle\Tag\Registry\TagProvider`.
+A tag provider only provides tags to a tag registry and nothing more.

-#### Example

-##### XML
+#### XML Service

 ```xml
 <parameters>